bseltz-cohesity/scripts/reports/heliosV2/powershell/heliosReport/README.md

 * -unit: (optional) 'MiB','GiB' or 'TiB' (default is 'MiB')
 * -timeZone: (optional) default is 'America/New_York',
 * -showRecord: (optional) show first record format and exit
-* -filters: (optional) one or more filters, e.g. 'numSnapshots=0', 'protectionStatus=protected'
+* -filters: (optional) one or more filters, e.g. 'numSnapshots==0', 'protectionStatus==protected'

+## Filters

+You can filter on any valid attribute name and value.
+Comparisons can be one of ==, !=, >=, <=, > or <

+To see what the attribute names are, use the -showRecord option.
+This will display one record and exit, so that you can see what the attribute names and value types are

+You can include multiple filters like: `-filters 'groupName==My PRotection Group', 'logicalSize!=10000000000', 'objectName==server1.mydomain.net'`

 ## Authenticating to Helios